daviddahl/url_watch/README.md

 http://127.0.0.1/watcher/

 There are 2 screens: the `Add Url` screen and the `URL List` screen where one can drill down into the data collected by Celery, et al.

+### Note & Warning

+All Django & DRF endpoint Authentication is set to allow any user to submit urls and monitor the ones submitted.
+Do not use this software for anything public-facing.